open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 docker tag treehouses/planet:chatapi treehouses/planet:chatapi-local

 # create a dedicated directory
-# for mapping Docker container volumes and configuring environment variables
+# for mapping Docker container volumes and saving configuration files
 mkdir -p ~/srv/planet
 cd ~/srv/planet

-# we are putting "DUMMYAPIKEY" here for now
-# when you work on related features, we will assign you the keys
-echo "OPENAI_API_KEY=DUMMYAPIKEY" > .chat.env
-echo "PERPLEXITY_API_KEY=DUMMYAPIKEY" >> .chat.env

-# download docker compose yml file
+# download the planet docker compose yml file
 curl https://gist.githubusercontent.com/xyb994/da04da73f903757d71d8a56780edcfcc/raw/planet-so-mac.yml -o planet.yml

+# download the planet helper bash script
+curl https://gist.githubusercontent.com/xyb994/5760570db3dd4defe580e8bfff9a4bea/raw/planet.sh -o planet.sh

 # starts the containers in the background
-# with compose configuration file planet.yml and leaves them running
-docker compose -f planet.yml -p planet up -d --build
+bash planet.sh up

-# see if the docker containers are running
+# see if the docker containers are running, you may also do this in the docker desktop app
-# ensure it says "Up" in STATUS column
+# ensure it says "Up" or "Running" in the status column
 # with the exception of db-init, which may finished running and exited already
+# if chatapi service is restarting or exited, please ignore it for now as we are working on a fix
 docker container ls -a

 # follow the log in action, press 'control+c' to exit the logs view
-docker compose -f planet.yml -p planet logs -f
+docker compose -p planet logs -f
 ```

 ## Services and Ports